 The Old Ragged School sited next door to the Victoria Leisure Centre on Sneinton Market Square was opened in the 1850s by Lord Shaftesbury to provide education to the poor children of Nottingham.
 By 1995 the building was in extremely poor condition due to decades of neglect.

-Happily the Nottinghamshire Wildlife Trust saw the potential of the building as a new headquarters.
-With the kind support of the Heritage Lottery Fund a £1million project saw the restoration and conversion of the building which remains the Trust’s headquarters.
-The building is an excellent example of architecture built using Nottingham’s iconic sandstone, known locally as ‘Bulwell Stone.’
+The Nottinghamshire Wildlife Trust saw the potential and with the support of the Heritage Lottery Fund saw the restoration of the building which remains the Trust’s headquarters.
+It’s also an excellent example of a building that uses Nottingham’s iconic ‘Bulwell Stone.’